9pros/MCP-Browser-Inspector/NPM_README.md

 # MCP Browser Inspector

-A Model Context Protocol (MCP) tool for inspecting and modifying web elements with responsive testing capabilities.
+A Model Context Protocol (MCP) tool for inspecting and modifying web elements with responsive testing capabilities and interactive messaging.

 ## Features

+- **Floating UI**: Convenient floating icon in the bottom-right corner that stays visible on all pages
+- **Interactive Toolbar**: Expandable toolbar with action buttons for element selection and resolution changes
-- **Element Selection**: Easily select and inspect any element on a webpage
+- **Element Selection**: Easily select and inspect any element on a webpage with visual highlighting
+- **Visual Feedback**: Elements highlight in red when hovering and turn green when selected
+- **Message Communication**: Send messages about selected elements through an interactive dialog
-- **Responsive Testing**: Test your website at different device resolutions
+- **Responsive Testing**: Test your website at different device resolutions with a fully resizable browser
-- **Element Information**: View detailed information about selected elements (HTML, CSS)
+- **Element Information**: View detailed information about selected elements (HTML, CSS) and associated messages
-- **Modification Requests**: Submit requests to modify selected elements
+- **Modification Requests**: Submit requests to modify selected elements in real-time
-- **Toggle Mode**: Switch between browsing and selection modes
+- **Toggle Mode**: Switch between browsing and selection modes with clear visual indicators

 ## Installation